rephyr/SMFilePlayer/README.md

    The bot reads a `.sm` file, extracts note rows, and calculates the exact time each note should be played.

  **Synchronization:**
-   Press F8 (global hotkey) to start the bot.
+   Press F8 to start the bot.
 After a short delay, the bot sends Enter to start the chart in-game and begins playing notes in sync.

  **Key Simulation:**
    The bot uses the Windows API to simulate keypresses for each note (Q, W, E, R for columns, Enter to start).